Hinduism in Pakistan: Sindhi Hindus

+Sindhi Hindus are the biggest groups of Hindus in Pakistan and majority of the Hindus, resides in the Sindh province.
+A large population of them have migrated to India after the partition.

 Tamil Hindus

 Some Tamil Hindu families migrated to Pakistan in the early 20th century, when Karachi was developed during the British Raj, and were later joined by Sri Lankan Tamils who arrived during the Sri Lankan Civil War.
 The Madrasi Para area is home to around 100 Tamil Hindu families.
 The Maripata Mariamman Temple, which has been demolished, was the biggest Tamil Hindu temple in Karachi.
 The Drigh Road and Korangi also have a small Tamil Hindu population.

 Kalasha people

-The Kalasha people practice a religion which is based on an older set of mountain beliefs, but which has some vedic influence, alongside animism and shamanism.
+The Kalasha people practice a religion which is based on an older set of Ancient Hinduism, but which has some Vedic influence, alongside animism and shamanism.
 Though having some cultural and religious similarities to the Hindus, they are considered a separate ethnic religion people by the government of Pakistan.
 They reside in the Chitral District of Khyber-Pakhtunkhwa province.

 Nanakpanthis

 Nanakpanthi are Hindus who revere Guru Nanak, the founder of Sikhism along with Hindu gods.
 Today, a large fraction of Sindhi Hindus consider themselves Nanakpanthi.